cernekee/ics-openconnect/README.md

 ![screenshot-2](screenshots/screenshot-2.png)&nbsp;
 ![screenshot-3](screenshots/screenshot-3.png)

-## Compiling the app

-Prerequisites:
+## Building from source

+### Prerequisites

+On the host side you'll need to install:

 * Android SDK in your $PATH (both platform-tools/ and tools/ directories)
 * javac 1.6 and a recent version of Apache ant in your $PATH
-* Use the Android SDK Manager to install API 18
+* Use the Android SDK Manager to install API 19

-Quick start:
+* NDK r10d, nominally under /opt/android-ndk-r10d
+* Host-side gcc, make, etc. (Red Hat "Development Tools" group or Debian build-essential)
+* git, autoconf, automake, and libtool

+### Compiling the external dependencies

+Building OpenConnect from source requires compiling several .jar files and native binaries from external packages.
+These commands will build the binary components and copy them into libs/ and assets/raw/

     git clone git://github.com/cernekee/ics-openconnect
     cd ics-openconnect
+    git submodule init
+    git submodule update
+    make -C external NDK=/opt/android-ndk-r10d

+### Compiling the app

+After the binary components are built, this compiles the Java sources into an APK file:

+    cd ics-openconnect
     android update project -p .
     ant debug

 Logs of successful (and not-so-successful) builds can be found on this project's [Travis CI page](https://travis-ci.org/cernekee/ics-openconnect).

-## Recompiling the external dependencies

-On the host side you'll need to install:

-* NDK r9d, nominally under /opt/android-ndk-r9d
-* Host-side gcc, make, etc. (Red Hat "Development Tools" group or Debian build-essential)
-* autoconf, automake, and libtool
-* javac 1.6 and git in your $PATH

-These commands will build the binary components and copy them into libs/ and assets/raw/

-    git submodule init
-    git submodule update
-    make -C external NDK=/opt/android-ndk-r9d